shahriar0651/shahriar0651.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a Ph.D. student in Computer Science at Virginia Tech, working in the Complex Network and Security Research (CNSR) Lab under the supervision of [Dr. Wenjing Lou](https://people.cs.vt.edu/wenjing/).
 My research lies at the intersection of cyber-physical systems (CPS), artificial intelligence (AI), and cybersecurity.
-I focus on uncovering and mitigating security vulnerabilities in safety-critical CPS---particularly in embodied AI systems such as connected and autonomous vehicles---by developing scalable, attack-resilient, and trustworthy AI frameworks that can operate safely under real-world uncertainty and adversarial conditions.
+I focus on uncovering and mitigating security vulnerabilities in safety-critical CPS---such as smart grid, connected and autonomous vehicles---by developing scalable, attack-resilient, and trustworthy AI frameworks that can operate safely under real-world uncertainty and adversarial conditions.

 ## Research Interests